-The ICAV has appointed DMS Offshore Management Services (Europe) Limited as manager of the ICAV pursuant to a management agreement dated 21 December 2015 between the ICAV and the Manager.
+The ICAV has appointed DMS Investment Management Services (Europe) Limited as manager of the ICAV pursuant to a management agreement dated 21 December 2015 between the ICAV and the Manager.
+The Manager shall also act as promoter of the ICAV.

-The Manager is authorised and regulated as an management company by the Central Bank under the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 and has the necessary permissions to manage an Irish domiciled UCITS.
+The Manager is authorised and regulated as an management company by the Central Bank under the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (as amended) and has the necessary permissions to manage an Irish domiciled UCITS.
 The Manager was incorporated in Ireland as a private limited company on 7 August 2012.
-It is a 100% subsidiary of DMS Offshore Investment Services (Europe) Limited, a limited liability company incorporated in Ireland, which is a 100% subsidiary of DMS Offshore Investment Services Limited, a Cayman incorporated private limited company which is regulated by the Cayman Islands Monetary Authority.
-The company secretary of the Manager is Goodbody Secretarial Limited.
+It is a 100% subsidiary of DMS Governance (Europe) Limited, a limited liability company incorporated in Ireland, which is a 100% subsidiary of DMS Governance Limited, a Cayman incorporated private limited company which is regulated by the Cayman Islands Monetary Authority.
+The company secretary of the Manager is DMS Governance Risk and Compliance Services Limited.

-The Manager, DMS Offshore Investment Services (Europe) Limited and DMS Offshore Investment Services Limited are part of the DMS group of companies (the "DMS Group").
+The Manager and DMS Governance Limited are part of the DMS group of companies (the "DMS Group").
 The DMS Group is a worldwide leader in fund governance, with the industry's largest team of more than 80 full-time directors, associate directors and associates, all utilising forensic governance techniques and leveraging industry-leading proprietary technologies.
 The DMS Group serves all major offshore financial centres and represents leading investment funds from the largest funds in the industry to ambitious start-up funds.
 Based in the Cayman Islands, the DMS Group also has offices in Dublin, Luxembourg, London, Brazil, Hong Kong and New York led by principals experienced in their specialist markets.